2021 Major League Baseball postseason: (3) Atlanta Braves vs. (4) Los Angeles Dodgers

 This was the fifth postseason meeting between the Dodgers and Braves (1996, 2013, 2018, 2020).
 The Dodgers won the last three meetings (2013, 2018, 2020).
 In a significant upset given their regular season win differential, the 88-win Braves defeated the defending World Series champions - the 106-win Dodgers, in six games to return to the World Series for the first time since 1999 (in the process denying a rematch of the 2017 World Series between the Astros and Dodgers).

 Ozzie Albies hit a one-out bloop single off of Blake Treinen, stole second, and then scored on a Riley single to left to win Game 1 for the Braves.
 In Game 2, the Braves came from behind late to win thanks to an RBI from Eddie Rosario to take a 2–0 series lead headed to Los Angeles.
-In Game 3, the Braves lead 5–2 going into the bottom of the eighth, but the Dodgers rallied with four unanswered runs - a three—run home run from Cody Bellinger and an RBI double from Mookie Betts - and won.
+In Game 3, the Braves lead 5–2 going into the bottom of the eighth, but the Dodgers rallied with four unanswered runs - a three-run homer from Cody Bellinger and an RBI double from Mookie Betts - and won.
 The Braves then blew out the Dodgers in Game 4 to take a 3–1 series lead.
 However, the Dodgers responded with a blowout win of their own in Game 5, in part thanks to three home runs from Chris Taylor, to send the series back to Atlanta.
-In Game 6, Rosario put the Braves ahead for good with a three-run home run to clinch the pennant.
+In Game 6, Rosario put the Braves ahead for good with a three-run homer to clinch the pennant.

-The Dodgers would return to the NLCS again in 2024, where they defeated the New York Mets in six games en route to a World Series title.
+The Dodgers would return to the NLCS again in 2024, and defeated the New York Mets in six games en route to a World Series title.